ArdWang/NEWCONCEPTENGLISH2/README.md

 Frank Hawkins was telling the writer about his experiences as a young man.
 Frank used to work in a small shop as a boy.
 He used to repaire bicycles.
 In 1958, he bought a small workshop of his own and in his twenties he made spare parts for aeroplanes.
 He employed a lot of people in a few years.
 After a while his wife came into the room. she wanted him to repaired their grandson's bicycle.

+#### Lesson32 Shopping made easy

+A detective watched a well-dressed woman in a large store one Monday.
+She bought a few small articles and then she chose an expensive dress.
+The assistant warpped it up for her and the woman took it.
+She didn't pay for it so the detective arrested her.
+The assistant was her daugther.
+She 'gave' her mother once a week. (gave mean is steal)